 The next twenty years promise excitement for Mars lovers.
-Will Mars One get beyond selling tee-shirts and running bench experiments?
+Will Mars One get beyond selling tee-shirts and running science-fair-style experiments?
 Will the Mars Society continue their simulation missions in the Utah Desert and the Canadian Arctic?
 Will SpaceX send a rocket that can land like Buck Rogers on the Red Planet a mere three years from now?
 Etcetera, because these aren’t the only organizations with an eye on Mars.

 Non-profits, private companies, and countries new to space may seem like long-shots, though they sure sound serious.
 Several governments are sending robotic craft to Mars, but NASA has a long history.